docker/docs/docker-cloud/migration/cloud-to-swarm.md

 Let's step through some fields:

-- `volumes` places the Postgres database on a named volume called **db-data** and mounts it into each service replica at `/var/lib/postgresql/data`.
+- `volumes` places the Postgres database on a named volume called **db-data** and mounts it into the service replica at `/var/lib/postgresql/data`.
 This ensures that the data written by the application persists in the event that the Postgres container fails.
 - `networks` adds security by putting the service on a backend network.
 - `deploy.placement.constraints` forces the service to run on manager nodes.
 In a single-manager swarm, this ensures that the service always starts on the same node and has access to the same volume.
+- `deploy.restart_policy.condition=any` is the Docker swarm equivalent of the Docker Cloud `restart=always` policy.

-> **Note**: Consider using a hosted database service for production databases.
+> Consider using a hosted database service for production databases.
 This is something that, ideally, should not change as part of your migration away from Docker Cloud stacks.

 ### redis service